zuuhaaib/EcommerceWebsite/doc/sprint2/SR2.md

    iv.
 As a small hospital we want reliable add to cart features so that we do not make a mistake while ordering in Bulk.

 4. Task Assignment
-   User Story 1, Create category filter which will be implemented by Nargis .
+   User Story 1, Create category filter which will be implemented by n .
    User Story 2, Implement the Search bar UI and algorithm which will be implemented by Zuhaib.
-   User story 3, Create review feature which will be implemented by Helena along with Ajwad.
+   User story 3, Create review feature which will be implemented by h along with a.
-   User Story 4, Improve the existing add to cart feature which will be done by Karim.
+   User Story 4, Improve the existing add to cart feature which will be done by k.

 5. Sprint record
    Team member in the meeting present.
    Zuhaib Khan
-   Nargis Rafie
+   n
-   Helena Kamali
+   h
-   Karim He
+   k
-   Ajwad Saghir
+   a

 6. Sprint Retrospective